tustin2121/trihard-emerald/README.md

 surely be worthy of some "TriHard"s in the chat.

 At the same time, I don't want this to be just a meme run.
 It should be able to stand on its own and not be tied inexorably to TPP.
-A Nuzlocke's whole purpose is to add drama to a familiar game by means of the additional constant threat of losing everything at any moment.
+After all, a Nuzlocke's whole purpose is to add drama to a familiar game by means of the additional constant threat of losing everything at any moment.

 Tustin2121
 Run Manager